senzing-garage/serve-grpc/docs/examples.md

 ### Docker example - Using external SQLite database

-1. This usage has an SQLite database that is baked into the Docker container.
+1. This usage creates an SQLite database that is outside the Docker container.
-   The container is mutable and the data in the database is lost when the container is terminated.
+   The SQLite database may be reused across multiple `docker run` commands.
-   Only use this technique for simple tests.
+   Use this technique for simple tests only.
    Example:

    Specify a directory to store the database.